kraptor/isocodes/README.md

 # `isocodes`

-ISO codes for Nim that allows to embed the data within the executable (or load them automatically at runtime).
+ISO codes for Nim.

+Supports loading the data at runtime or embedding it within the executable

 Provides the utility `isocodes_download` to download latest JSON packages when you don't want to use the provided ones (or if they become obsolete).